 - 8.4 The Councillor Working Group has considered two options reducing Council size or increasing Council size.
-Retaining the existing size of 37 is not an option as Crawley elects one third of Councillors each year and current legislation legalisation requires a Council size divisible by 3. - 8.5 The Working Group agreed that the number of Councillors needed to manage the business of the Council and the Councillors' representational work would be broadly similar to the current number.
+Retaining the existing size of 37 is not an option as Crawley elects one third of Councillors each year and current legislation requires a Council size divisible by 3. - 8.5 The Working Group agreed that the number of Councillors needed to manage the business of the Council and the Councillors' representational work would be broadly similar to the current number.
 It would therefore be necessary to maintain the elector ration.
 A Council size of 33 was considered too few by the Working Group as this would lead to an electorate ratio of 2569:1.
-Concern was also expressed about the resulting reduction in size of the pool of members to participate in executive functions. - 8.6 When considering 36 as an appropriate size, concern was expressed about the impact an even number would have on the provision of effective and convenient local government.
-The close political balance of Crawley has been demonstrated in the results of a number of elections since the last boundary review.
-The Working Group considered that it was very likely that this balanced situation would continue.
-An even number of Councillors could lead to a period of ineffective local government.
-A table showing the balance since the last review is shown below:
+Concern was also expressed about the resulting reduction in size of the pool of members to participate in executive functions. - 8.6 The survey of Councillors' workload summarised at 5.6 has identified an increasing amount of time spent on casework, responding and engaging with the community.
+There is both a greater opportunity for access afforded by social media and electronic communication, but also an increasing amount of social need.
+There is a need to ensure that the member/electorate ratio is maintained so that the council is equipped to meet these challenges. - 8.7 The Working Group therefore considered that a Council size of 39 would be most suitable.
+This would give an electorate ratio of 2174:1.
+This is the option that most closely maintains the current ratio.